texfaq/texfaq.github.io/FAQ-type1T1.md

-facilities for searching for text that contains inflected characters, and if you _cut_ text from a window that contains such a character, you'll find something unexpected (typically the accent and the 'base' characters separated by a space) when you `paste` the result.
+facilities for searching for text that contains inflected characters, and if you _cut_ text from a window that contains such a character, you'll find something unexpected (typically the accent and the ''base'' characters separated by a space) when you `paste` the result.
 However, if you can live with this difficulty, virtual fonts are a useful and straightforward solution to the problem.